TASK FORCE FOR INNOVATION IN ENERGY THROUGH SPACE

 The overarching objective of the Energy Task Force is to generate both green and economic impacts by means of the framework mechanisms provided by ESA, with the support of the private sector.
 It represents an excellent opportunity for institutions, space agencies and industry to demonstrate the potential impact of space technologies on the energy sector.

-The Energy Task Force will work on these topics in order to:
+The Energy Task Force will work on key energy topics in order to:

 • Maintain an up-to-date overview of current green energy-related policies and activities in each thematic area.